8442 Old Keene Mill Rd

-Escrow Account Deposits: These are a prepayments of taxes and/or insurance and other items that must be made at settlement to set up an escrow account.
-The lender is not allowed to collect more than a certain amount.
+Escrow Account Deposits: These are prepayments of taxes and/or insurance and other items that must be made at settlement to set up an escrow account.

 Title Charges: Title charges may cover a variety of services performed by the settlement or title company.
 For more information on this topic check the HUD booklet -- "Looking for the Best Mortgage".

 Settlement or Closing Fee: This fee is paid to the settlement agent or escrow holder.
 The average cost is about $250 to $500.

 Document Preparation: This is a separate fee that some lenders or title companies charge to cover their costs of preparation of final legal papers, such as a mortgage, deed of trust, note or deed.
 Estimate $100 to $400.